jamesrknox/samples/highavailability/two-node-active-standby/README.md

 # HA : 2-node active standby - Aggregator

-How to build a 2-node active standby deployment.
+How to build a 2-node active standby deployment with static data distribution policy.

 This is a maven aggregator project consisting of the following maven modules :